mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The `parent_hash` field of D is equal to the parent hash of P with copath child S.

-* The last update epoch of D is equal to the last update epoch of P
+* The last update epoch of D is equal to the last update epoch of P.

-* The nodes between D and P are blank, and the resolution of nodes on the copath from D to P are a subset of unmerged leaves of P
+* D is in the resolution of C, and nodes in the resolution of C are either equal to D or are unmerged leaves of P.

 These checks verify that D and P were updated at the same time (in the same UpdatePath), and that they were neighbors in the UpdatePath because the nodes in